dwd/Metre/CONFIGURING.md

 #### dns.host

-This block contains a list of host records, with keys `host` (the hostname being looked up) and `a` (the address to be returned).
+This block contains a list of host records, with keys `name` (the hostname being looked up) and `a` (the address to be returned).
 The address must, currently, be an IPv4 address.

 #### dns.srv

 This block contains a list of SRV records.
 Keys are:

 * `host`: The hostname to be returned.
 Note that these are considered for PKIX as per RFC 6525.
-* `tls`: Whether this is an xmpps-server or xmpp-server record.
+* `tls`: True if this is a xmpps-server record, false otherwise (i.e. if this is a xmpp-server record).
 * `port`: The port number, defaults to 5270 (for tls) or 5269 (otherwise).
-* `weight`: SRV weight.
+* `weight`: SRV weight, defaults to 0.
-* `priority`: SRV priority.
+* `priority`: SRV priority, defaults to 0.

 #### dns.tlsa